jchultarsky101/pcli/README.md

 This is useful in cases where we want to mark models that have similar geometry as some arbitrary class.
 Later, you can use this when you search for models and provide the value as the --search argument.
 You can also use the metadata to automate the ML learning for data classification.

-There is a variant of this command named "match-scan".
-The usage is identical, but the algorythm used to perform the match differs significantly.
-Instead of detailed tessellation comparison, it uses the bounding box and other surface properties.
-This match is better suited when comparing models produced by scanning technologies, such as photogrammetry, which result in very large number of polygons.

-## Matching Entire Folders of Models
+## Matching entire folders of models

 Sometimes, we need to execute match models in bulk.
 With the commands already provided so far, you could create a driver script to achieve the effect, but we provide a convenience method for this purpose.
-In other words, this command will query for the list of models in your folder and for each it will execute "match-model".
+In other words, this command will query for the list of models in your folder and for each it will execute **match-model**.
 It will combine the responses into a single output.
 The input arguments are the same as the previous command.

 ```bash
 pcli help match-folder